 USAFA Women's Tennis Invitational

-Kim Gidley enters her 18th season as head coach of the women’s tennis team at the Air Force Academy in 2015-16.
-The first civilian head coach in the 38-year history of the program, Gidley became the winningest coach in the history of the program in 2003 with her 76th victory.
+Kim Gidley enters her 19th season as head coach of the women’s tennis team at the Academy.
+The first civilian head coach in the 39-year history of the program, Gidley became the winningest coach in the history of the program in 2003 with her 76th victory.
 She recorded her 100th victory at the Academy during the 2005-06 season against South Dakota State and her 200th against Seattle University in 2014.
-She has a 230-224 career record and has guided the program to 10 winning seasons.
+She has a 243-236 career record and has guided the program to 11 winning seasons.

-Gidley led the Falcons to an 18-9 overall mark last season, its sixth consecutive winning season.
+She led the Falcons to an 18-9 overall in 2014-15, its sixth consecutive winning season.
 The Falcons defeated a pair of nationally-ranked teams, beating No. 66 Kansas State and No. 69 Utah State.
 Air Force also defeated Army in the first match between the two in eight years.
 The team’s 18 wins are the second-most in the Kim Gidley era, the fifth most in the history of the program, second most in the Division I era (1996-present) and most since Air Force was 20-10 in 1998-99 in Gidley’s first season as head coach.
 Senior Natasha Rizvi and sophomore Tracy Landram were named all-Mountain West in doubles while Rizvi also earned the honor for singles.
 Rizvi, who earned the ITA regional leadership award last season, ended her career with 170 combined wins to become the winningest Division I player in school history.
 Sophomore Chloe Forlini set the all-time school record in wins in a season, posting a 33-9 record.
 Forlini set the Division I record when she reached 29 wins and set the all-time mark with her 33rd win.
-She passed the record of 31 set in 1994 by All-American Laura Simmons.

 Even though she is a civilian coach, Gidley is familiar with military life.
 She grew up in a military family as her father, Jim, was a Lt.
 Col. in the Air Force and retired in 1977 after 22 years of service.